helinus/ForgeEssentialsWikiFork/ModuleTickets.md

 There are three categories to create tickets in, griefing, overflow and dispute.
 More can be added in the config file.

-To create a ticket in the category ``griefing`` with the message ``dries007 but lava in my wooden house`` at the spot where the player stands he/she types ``/ticket new griefing dries007 but lava in my wooden house`` in chat.
+To create a ticket in the category ``griefing`` with the message ``dries007 put lava in my wooden house`` at the spot where the player stands he/she types ``/ticket new griefing dries007 put lava in my wooden house`` in chat.

 When a player with the permission node ``ForgeEssentials.Tickets.admin`` logs in he/she get's the text ``There are 'numberOfOpenTickets' open tickets.`` in chat